 ELIJAH DAVIDSON, is born 23 February 1783 in Rutherford County, North Carolina.
 The long negotiations to end the Revolutionary War with England had finally resulted in the Treaty of Paris, which provided highly favorable boundaries for the United States; which included nearly all land east of the Mississippi River and south of Canada.
 The Treaty of Paris, signed in Paris by representatives of King George III of Great Britain and representatives of the United States of America on September 3, 1783, ended the American War of Independence (1775–1783) and acknowledges the United States' existence as a free sovereign and independent states.

-As Elijah grows into manhood, he will have to grapple with the new distinction of free and slave labor, with all its divisive social entailments sparked by the passions of a religious awakening, he advocates from the pulpit for complete and immediate emancipation and falls out of favor with the Baptists hierarchal associations and societies.
-At the same time, there are a flood of new opportunities, new land for people eager to break out of their parents’ colonial systems and venture far into the often savage and untamed prairie wilderness beyond the great divide.
+As Elijah grows into manhood, he will have to grapple with the new distinction of free and slave labor, with all its divisive social entailments sparked by the passions of a religious awakening, he advocates from the pulpit for complete and immediate emancipation and falls out of favor with his Baptists brethren, the state's hierarchal associations and a large part of southern societies.
+At the same time, there are a flood of new opportunities, new land for people eager to break out of their parents’ class dominated colonial systems and venture far out into the often savage and untamed prairie wilderness beyond the Mississippi and the Great Divide.